spacetelescope/jwst/docs/jwst/reset/description.rst

 effects related to the resetting of the detectors.
 The first effect is that the first few groups after a reset do not fall on the expected linear accumulation of signal.
-The most significant deviations ocurr in groups 1 and 2.
+The most significant deviations occur in groups 1 and 2.
 This behavior is relatively uniform detector-wide.
 The second effect, on the other hand, is the appearance of significant extra spatial structure in these initial